IslasGECI/nerd/examples/paper.md

 Therefore, accurate bait density maps must be generated in real-time to maximize the efficiency of rodent eradication campaigns utilizing aerial dispersal methods.
 Traditionally, conservationists rely on ground-level bait dispersion maps generated using Geographic Information Systems (GIS).
 However, this approach is time-consuming and based on untested assumptions.
-To improve the accuracy and efficiency of aerial operations, we developed NERD (Numerical Estimation of Rodenticide Density), an algorithm that performs highly precise calculations and provides mediate results.
+To improve the accuracy and efficiency of aerial operations, we developed NERD (Numerical Estimation of Rodenticide Density), an algorithm that performs highly precise calculations and provides immediate results.
 At its core, NERD  is a probability density function describing bait density on the ground as a function of the aperture diameter of the rodenticide bucket and helicopter speed.
 We have confirmed the effectiveness of the model by successfully utilizing it in two island rodent eradication campaigns: mice eradication on San Benito Oeste (400 ha) in the Mexican Pacific and ship rat eradication on Cayo Centro (539 ha) of Banco Chinchorro in the Mexican Caribbean.
 Notably, the Cayo Centro campaign is the largest rodent eradication ever conducted on a wet tropical island to date.
 We have proved the efficiency of NERD and its potential to reduce the overall cost of large-scale rodent eradication campaigns significantly.